spraakbanken/sb-api-doc/README.md

 ## Automatic Generation of HTML Documentation

-By registering your Open API Specification (OAS) file in [`oas-register.yaml`](oas-register.yaml) an HTML version of the documentation will be generated automatically and published to the [SB API documentation portal](http://demo.spraakdata.gu.se/apidoc).
+By registering your Open API Specification (OAS) file in [`oas-register.yaml`](oas-register.yaml) an HTML version of the documentation will automatically be available on the [SB API documentation portal](https://ws.spraakbanken.gu.se/docs/).

 To register your API documentation please add the following information to [`oas-register.yaml`](oas-register.yaml):
   * `name`: The name of your API (used as meta data only).
   * `oas-file`: The URL from where the OAS file can be retrieved.
 This URL must be accessible from Språkbanken's servers.
   * `path`: The path to your API documentation that will be created automatically.
-This path should be relative to the [SB API documentation portal](http://demo.spraakdata.gu.se/apidoc).
-E.g. if the `path` is set to `sparv` the documentation will be available at http://demo.spraakdata.gu.se/apidoc/sparv.
+This path should be relative to the [SB API documentation portal](https://ws.spraakbanken.gu.se/docs/).
+E.g. if the `path` is set to `sparv` the documentation will be available at https://ws.spraakbanken.gu.se/docs/sparv.
   * `description`: A very short description of the API.
   * `favicon`: Optional.
 A link to the API's favicon.

-Every night a build script is run that downloads all OAS files specified in `oas-register.yaml`, converts them to HTML and rebuilds the index page of the [documentation portal](http://demo.spraakdata.gu.se/apidoc) listing the different APIs.

 * *TODO: indexing and search function for all documentations on portal*
 * *TODO: Redoc test page (paste a URL or document and get a preview of the Redoc HTML)*